 In the age of consumerism ‘fast fashion’ seems like the most convenient option.
 Mass production has been taking over more and more sectors.
 Especially since the publishing of Kate Fletcher’s article.
 We buy a lot of items during a single shopping trip, but that’s not the most important.
 What actually matters to us is we get it for the cheapest price.
 Is it good that we tend to choose lower price over quality?
 Don’t we miss out on something?
 Doesn’t it all seem too good to be true?
 Well, it actually is.
-And it’s not only the quality of product that’s under the knife.
+And it’s not only the quality of products that’s under the knife.
 It’s the quality of someone else’s life.

 While we seem to get the best deal, there are people on the other side of the thread.
-Working long hours, for a minimal pay in poor conditions.
+Working long hours for a minimal pay in poor conditions.
 This doesn’t sound like a fair deal.
 That’s when the Fair Trade arrangement came to life to improve social and environmental standards of the producers, as well as to help the makers in developing countries achieve better trading conditions.

 Those terms are often used as synonyms, but do they have the same meaning?
 Some sources list them as exactly the same thing.
 Others, as a few different aspects or even branches of conscious shopping.